Boiling point dependence on the altitude above sea level

-This online calculator finds the water boiling temperature given the atmospheric pressure in millimeters of mercury.
+This online calculator calculates the boiling temperature of water based on the atmospheric pressure in millimeters of mercury or the altitude above the sea level.

 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/275/.
 Also, please do not modify any references to the original work (if any) contained in this content.

-After the creation of a of pressure calculator Pressure units converter and an atmospheric pressure calculator Barometric leveling I wanted to know how to calculate the boiling point according to the altitude.
-I've discovered that at a higher altitude water boils at a lower temperature.
-But what's that temperature?
+After creating a pressure calculator (Pressure units converter) and an atmospheric pressure calculator using the barometric formula (Altitude difference by barometric formula), I wanted to determine how to calculate the boiling point according to altitude.
+It is commonly known that water boils at a lower temperature at higher altitudes, but what is that temperature?
+Find below the calculators to answer this question, along with the relevant formulas and theory.

-This task consists of two stages - establish the atmospheric pressure dependence on the altitude and dependence of boiling point to pressure.
+Determination of the boiling point involves two stages: establishing the dependence of atmospheric pressure on altitude and the dependence of boiling point on pressure.

-Boiling is a phase transition of the first order( water changes it's physical state from liquid to gas).
+Boiling is a phase transition of the first order, in which water changes its physical state from liquid to gas.
+This phase transition is described by the Clapeyron equation:

 ,